Orko24/Vhagar_prototype/README.md

 ## The following are some samples that demonstrate the machine learning capabilities of the vhagar project.

-## The following are some samples that demonstrate the machine learning capabilities of the vhagar project.

 <p align="center">

 **The graphs demonstrated the original prices and predicted prices of the following securities using the Advanced Predictive Analytics API in the Base Code package.**